makrai/notes/heijden2101-multiling-classif-metalearn.md

   * few-shot, cross-lingual adaptation to previously unseen languages; and
   * multilingual joint training when limited target-language data is available during training
-* systematic comparison of several meta-learning methods, investigate
+* systematic comparison of several meta-learning methods
   * multiple settings in terms of data availability and show that
   * meta-learning thrives [prosper] in settings with a heterogeneous task distr
   * We propose a simple, yet effective adjustment to existing meta-learning methods which allows for better and more stable learning, and set a
   * new SOTA on several languages while performing on-par on others, using only a small amount of labeled data

 # 1 Intro